Threats to Corals

 Stony coral tissue loss disease (SCTLD) reached Cozumel in 2018, carried by cruise ships from one port to another.
 In just a year over 60% of Cozumel's corals died.
 Some coral species went entirely extinct in the wild.

-The CCRRP found that covering coral in an antibiotic paste has a 50/50 chance of stopping the disease from spreading to adjacent corals, but there is no definitive cure to date.
-To prepare for the worst, we are growing pillar corals and other at risk species in our aquarium and garden.
-This will help keep those species alive until either the surviving population of corals gain immunity or a better treatment is found.
+There is no definitive cure to date, but the CCRRP have conducted studies and determined that covering coral in antibiotic paste has a 50% chance of stopping the disease from spreading to adjacent colonies.
+We also growing Pillar corals (Dendrogyra cylindrus) and other at risk species in our aquarium and garden to help these species alive until either the surviving populations gain immunity or an more effective treatment is found.

 White Band Disease came from Florida to the Caribbean in the 1980s.
-Unlike SCTLD, white band disease largely targets Elkhorn and Staghorn corals, two of the most common foundation species on the reef.
+Unlike SCTLD, white band disease largely targets Elkhorn (Acropora palmata) and Staghorn (Acropora cervicornis) corals, two of the most common reef building species in Mesoamerica.
 With a 95% mortality rate, white band disease literally destroys the reef’s foundation.

 Warming water conditions and exposure to untreated wastewater are the main contributors to outbreaks of white band disease.
-We are still looking to find an effective and distributable cure.
+We are still looking to find an effective and distributable cure, but some experiments of increasing colonies sea urchin populations have made them more resilient.